This article will explore how to dissolve an LLC in Iowa. It includes how to get started and what steps need to be taken to dissolve an LLC in Iowa.

 Is It Hard to Dissolve an Iowa LLC?

-If something happens and you decide to dissolve your Iowa LLC, you file a Statement of Dissolution with the Iowa Secretary of State's Business Services Division (SOS).
+If something happens and you decide to dissolve your Iowa limited liability company, you file a Statement of Dissolution with the Iowa Secretary of State Business Services Division (SOS).

 An SOS form is not available when it comes to Iowa LLC dissolution.

 The statement should include the company's name and the fact that it has been dissolved.

 Your LLC will continue to exist after you file the dissolution statement.
 It will exist only to wind up its affairs.